Merv: Uzbeks in Merv and its final destruction

-After Shah Ismail's death, the region became a dependency of Khiva, but in 1593 Merv was conquered by AbdUllah Khan II of Bukhara.
-The city was soon captured by Shah Abbas, and a Safavid governor (Biktash Khan Ustajlu) was appointed to the governorship in 1600.
+After Shah Ismail's death, the region became a dependency of Khiva.
+However, in 1593, Merv was conquered by Abdullah Khan II of Bukhara.
+The city was soon captured by Shah Abbas.
+A Safavid governor, Biktash Khan Ustajlu,. was appointed to the governorship in 1600.

 In 1608, Mihrab Khan Qajar became governor, beginning two centuries of Qajar governorship over Merv.
 From 1715, the Qajar elite began to assert Merv's independence from the Safavid government, but within a decade the oasis became insecure due to raids by Tatars and Turkmens.
 Nader Shah launched military campaigns that cowed the Turkmens and Tatars and restored Merv's irrigation system.
 After Nader Shah's death, the local Qajars in the region declared independence and formed the Qajar Principality of Merv.
 In 1785, the Manghit amir of Bukhara, Shah Murad, attacked the city and killed the ruler, Bayram 'Ali Khan Qajar.
 A few years later, in 1788 and 1789, Shah Murad razed the city to the ground, and broke down the dams, leaving the area a waste land.